tgoldenberg/brn-gitbook/chapter_4_mvp.md

 ```

 Now that we have our data, here's what the rest of the component looks like.
+BTW, we're using fake messages from www.hipsteripsum.co.
+I find it to be more fun to work with than the traditional Latin lorem ipsum.

 ```